danielrbates/products-api/README.md

 ![image](https://github.com/user-attachments/assets/f9328d2a-b720-46ec-8922-415fb29f2750)

 The file **index.ts** contains the definitions for each of our API operations.
-Each definition specifies a method (GET, POST, PUT, or DELETE), a route (either 'products' or 'products/{id]'), an authentication level, and a handler.
+Each definition specifies a method (GET, POST, PUT, or DELETE), a route (either `products` or `products/{id}`), an authentication level, and a handler.
 The handler points the program to the function code in the Functions subdirectory.

 Open up the file **QueryProducts.ts**.
 You will see import statements that bring modules from the [@azure/functions npm package](https://learn.microsoft.com/en-us/azure/azure-functions/functions-reference-node?tabs=typescript%2Cwindows%2Cazure-cli&pivots=nodejs-model-v4).
 Another import statement references the **product.services.ts** file from /src/services/, which we will explore in a moment.
 The rest of the **QueryProducts** file defines a function that parses an item ID from the body of the incoming API request, passes this parameter to the **query()** function in **product.services**, and returns the result with a successful 200 status or a 500 error upon failure.